LidiaKovac/AirBnB/README.md

 This project is part of my journey at [Strive School](https://strive.school).\
 Our teacher assistant [Ubeyt](https://github.com/ubeytdemirr) gave us this challenge to review all past topics. \
-As for most coding project, this will be (hopefully) be updated and fixed. \
+As for most coding project, this will be (hopefully) updated and fixed. \
 Started: **Dec 2020** \
 Challenge due: **5 Jan 2021**